 MATS Compliance for Mercury Emissions in wet FGD Units

 - Provides a fast-acting mercury control option during unit start-up, SCR bypass, ORP excursions, or other events that may trigger higher Hg stack emissions.

 - Lowers total stack mercury emissions up to 95%.

 - Requires less mercury (Hg) oxidation than other wet scrubber additives to meet MATS compliance.

 - Effective over a wider pH (4.5 to 7.0) and ORP (-200 to +600mV) range than traditional wet scrubber additives.

 Redox 5545 was injected into a forced oxidation wet FGD scrubber for a period of 30 days at 10 gallons per hour to evaluate the effect of stack mercury control and dissolved metals removal.
 The results showed:

-The oxidation-reduction potential (ORP) is highly related to Hg re-emission in wet flue gas desulfurization (WFGD) systems in coal-fired power plants.
-An ORP in excess of +250 has shown to induce mercury re-emission.
-Redox’s products have been used in forced oxidation wet FGD units to control ORP resulting in lowering stack mercury (Hg) emissions.
+The oxidation-reduction potential (ORP) is highly correlated to Hg re-emission in wet flue gas desulfurization (wFGD) systems in coal-fired power plants.
+An ORP in excess of +250mV has been shown to promote mercury re-emission.
+Redox’s products have been used in forced oxidation wFGD units to control ORP resulting in lowering stack mercury (Hg) emissions.

 An example of this would be a 1,300 MW station burning bituminous coal with a forced oxidation FGD unit that was experiencing mercury re-emission with an ORP of +650mV.
 The station injected one tote (300 gallons) of Redox 5545 into the absorber sump and within 15 minutes, ORP was lowered to +200 mV and stack mercury was reduced from 1.7 to 0.50 lbs./TBtu.